songechoi/CoffeeHouse/README.md

 ![image](https://github.com/songechoi/CoffeeHouse/assets/40445602/1d8e923c-46e3-4da1-bf7e-f93cb4e5b1cd) Brooklyn<br>

 **Wants & needs**<br>
-- posting new banners to know about up-to-date promotion menus.<br>
+­­­· To post new banners to know about up-to-date promotion menus.<br>
-- I'd like to order coffee via online payment, and to grab it quickly in order not to be late in the clasee.<br>
-- rewarding points and coupons for membership.
+· To reward points and coupons for membership.<br>
+· To get a quick and proper service.<br>
+· To be able to place an online order on my smartphone.

+**Frustrations**<br>
+· Waiting for a long time in a busy time

 ## 👩‍🦰 Sub persona (Emma Lee)
 ![image](https://github.com/songechoi/CoffeeHouse/assets/40445602/01531e61-8875-4f2f-989c-5e1466006990)**Don't be despresso!
 Just have some expresso!**![image](https://github.com/songechoi/CoffeeHouse/assets/40445602/01531e61-8875-4f2f-989c-5e1466006990)<br>